 Alternator problems are quite common, and depending on the type of car you drive and its specific wiring, there are many possible causes and solutions to take into account.
 The alternator may have become faulty as a result of a broken or loose belt, a loose connector, various wiring problems and even a computer error or malfunction.
 Like batteries, alternators don’t last forever, and even though they can last far past the regular lifespan of your car battery, they may still have to be replaced once every 7 years or 80,000 miles.
 Popular battery accessories: AutoCraft Booster Cables 12'.

 Other Potential Charging Concerns and Challenges

 There are many other possible issues that could come up when your car battery isn’t charging.
-You might have faulty or corroded car battery connections that make contact almost impossible.
-Corrosion is a regular maintenance item for batteries -- it will accumulate as a fluffy greenish-white deposit on the posts and clamps, and if left too long it can actually prevent the battery from receiving or delivering a charge at all.
+You might have faulty or corroded car battery terminal connections that make contact almost impossible.
+Corrosion is a regular maintenance item for batteries -- it will accumulate as a fluffy green or bluish-white deposit on the posts and clamps, and if left too long it can actually prevent the battery from receiving or delivering a charge at all.
 Add that to the possibility of a parasitic drain, and acknowledge the potential issues of bad weather and charging system problems, and you can even have several different concerns that all work to keep your car battery from charging.
 Fortunately, even with the battery not charging, car owners still have the resources to figure out what happened and fix the problem without spending too much time or money on it.